Frequently asked questions.

 In our 36 years of practice we have been enormously successful, earning our clients in excess of $300 million.
 We do not need to charge the maximum permitted by law (33%) in order to be profitable.

-Could I really talk to Steve Matz or Sam Pietsch the first time I call?
+Could I really talk to Steve Matz the first time I call?

 Absolutely.
 With other firms, you may never meet the lawyer whose name is on the door or whose face is on the billboards or in the TV spots.
-When you hire Steve Matz or Sam Pietsch, you will work with Steve or Sam from beginning to end.
-You’ll have our cell numbers, and we’ll be ready to talk to you whenever you need our help.
+When you hire Matz Injury Law, you will work with Steve from beginning to end.
+You’ll have his cell number, and he’ll be ready to talk to you whenever you need his help.

 Are you good at what you do?